 Remember to tell your lunch staff thanks for the delicious food they prepare and all the hard work they do for you each day.
 Trust me, they will appreciate it more than you know!

-Summer is by far my favorite time of year.
-It is an escape from winter.
+Summer is, by far, my favorite time of year.
 The sun is out, the birds are chirping, the flowers are blooming.
-Millions upon millions of people leave their dens of hibernation for the great outdoors.
-But to me, there are three things that truly signal the beginning of spring: baseball, beer, and BBQ.
+Millions of people leave their dens of hibernation for the great outdoors.
+But to me, there are three things that truly signal the summer: baseball, beer, and BBQ.
 Today we will be focusing on the king of grill toppers, ribs!

-4. Place ribs on half size sheet pan and put them into the Cook and Hold oven.
+- Place ribs on half size sheet pan and put them into the cook & hold oven.

 High Yield Mode: ON